rezacsedu/Exchange_Rate_Forecasting/README.md

 ![](images/MLP_M.png)

 ### CNN Multivariate
-Time-series being a sequenced data provides a good opportunity to test CNN architectures abilities -- especially for multivariate analysis.
-This model seems more successful than its univariate counterpart, yielding an RMSE metric of 0.02076:
+Time-series being a sequenced data provides a good opportunity to test CNN architectures abilities -- especially for multivariate analysis, yielding an RMSE metric of 0.02076, making it better compared to its univariate counterpart.

 ![](images/CNN_M.png)